craigfrancis/datetime/readme.md

 But PHP is used for date formatting and the timestamp diff.

-This is is done by JavaScript calling `DateTimeApp.message()`, which is received by the swift function `DateTimeMessage`, and passed on to PHP.
+JavaScript does this by calling `DateTimeApp.message()`, which is received by the swift function `DateTimeMessage`, and passed on to PHP.
 The response is returned to JavaScript.

 Each time the popover is opened, is calls the `dateTime.onShow()` function, which allows the JavaScript to reset the fields.

-For styling purposes, the popover uses NSAppearanceNameVibrantDark, while the WebView has `drawsBackground = false`.
+For styling, the popover uses NSAppearanceNameVibrantDark, while the WebView has `drawsBackground = false`.

 To make it load faster, the popover has `animates = false`, and the JavaScript uses `setTimeout` so it does not need to wait for the PHP to respond.

+---

 To help debug the HTML/CSS/JavaScript, you can use: